joe29-rgb/Career-Lever-AI/RAILWAY_DEPLOYMENT.md

 1. Visit your deployed app
 2. Create your first user account
-3. Start using JobCraft AI!
+3. Start using Career Lever AI!

 ## Troubleshooting